xlnwel/blog/docs/_posts/2021-01-01-C++-concurrency5.md

 ### Synchronizing operations and enforcing ordering

 Let A and B be some operations.
-In particular, A is often an atomic write while B is an atomic read.
+In particular, A is an *atomic write* while B is an *atomic read* if we talk about inter-thread synchronization.
 We first introduce several terms before discussing ordering

 - *Sequenced-before.* Within a same thread, A is sequenced-before B if A is evaluated before B
 - *Carries-a-dependency-to.* Within a same thread, A carries a dependency to B if B reads the result of A